pattersondev/Sneaker-Related/README.md

 I uploaded this code to showcase my ability to find solutions to problems with hard to find answers, obviously nike wasn't going to tell you how to make a bot for their website right?

 # To young sneaker developers
-If you stumble across this code don't expect any of this to work nowadays as I'm sure it doesn't work anymore, I hope if you find this it can lead you in the right direction to the answer needed for your own sneaker bot
+If you stumble across this code don't expect any of this to work nowadays as I'm sure it doesn't work anymore, I hope if you find this it can lead you in the right direction to the answer needed for your own sneaker bot!